Wandering Son: Plot

 In junior high school, they meet a tall, eccentric girl who befriends everyone, Chizuru Sarashina, and her prickly friend Momoko Shirai, who does not get along well with the others—especially Saori.
 Eventually, Saori and Yoshino rejoin Shuichi's group of friends, though Saori says she still hates Yoshino and Momoko.
 Shuichi and Anna start dating, much to the surprise of their friends and Shuichi's sister.
 Yoshino and Saori manage to halfway repair their friendship, though Saori is still standoffish to others.
 Shuichi's friends are split up into several classes upon entering their second year in junior high school.
 Shuichi becomes friends with Shinpei Doi, who previously teased her about wanting to be a girl.
-Yoshino attends school in a boy's uniform for a short time, and Shuichi tries to go to school dressed as a girl one day, but is laughed at, and becomes discouraged.
+Yoshino attends school in a boy's uniform for a short time, and Shuichi tries to go to school dressed as a girl one day, but is laughed at, and they both become discouraged.
 Shuichi's friends worry as she begins skipping school.
 Although Shuichi eventually starts attending school regularly again, Anna breaks off their relationship.
 By the time Shuichi, Yoshino, and their friends enter their third year in junior high school, Shuichi's voice is changing which causes her dysphoria to worsen.
 The group of friends start thinking about their future high school plans, and Shuichi and Anna start dating again.

 Shuichi begins attending the same all-boy high school as Makoto and Doi, while Yoshino and Saori begin attending a high school where uniforms are not required.
 Saori starts dating Fumiya Ninomiya.
 Yoshino starts working at Anna's modeling agency and Shuichi begins working at a cafe, but later quits.
 Shuichi starts writing a semi-autobiographical novel.
-Yoshino later tells Shuichi that he no longer wishes to be seen as male and has decided to continue living as a girl.
-He also confesses a romantic attraction to Shuichi who rejects him, causing him to lament that his lack of gender affirmation hurts more than a rejection from someone he loves.
-The pair briefly hold hands before saying goodbye.
+Yoshino later tells Shuichi that they no longer wish to be seen as male and have decided to continue living as a girl.
+They also confess a romantic attraction to Shuichi and the pair briefly hold hands before saying goodbye.
 Shuichi informs Anna of her true gender identity, and much to her surprise Anna decides to stay in a relationship with her.
 After graduating from high school, Shuichi moves out and goes to the same college as Doi.
 Shuichi continues to write the novel, which is given the title The Boy Who's a Girl (ぼくは、おんなのこ, Boku wa, Onna no Ko).